8 Challenges When Migrating a Legacy ECM

 2. Old databases

 Old or unknown databases can have challenging relational structures.
-In order to migrate this and its content to a new environment it is necessary to restructure the database to map the new data model.
+In order to migrate this and its content to a new environment, it is necessary to restructure the database to map the new data model.
 This is complex, but doable.
 If needed, Xillio can even use the front-end to scrape the data and use this to determine migration logic as well.

-3. Limited support from vendor
+3. Limited support from the vendor

 4. No support

-In case that there is no longer a vendor that supports the extremely old legacy system and there is no documentation available, then we can do this 3 different ways.
+In case there is no longer a vendor that supports the extremely old legacy system and there is no documentation available, then we can do this in 3 different ways.
 Trial and error on an existing API (assuming it is not documented), or use the database and re-engineer the data to the actual values, or even use front-end scraping techniques.
 Or even a combination of all.

-5. Restructuring old structure
+5. Restructuring the old structure

 This can be a big challenge in older systems that are still based on folder thinking.
 To be able to restructure the old structure of your legacy system to map the new environment, you will need to build complex mappings.
-This something that you really don’t want to do yourself or by hand, but you want to solve in an automated way.
+This is something that you don’t want to do yourself or by hand, but you want to solve in an automated way.

 6. Performance

-Worrying about the performance of your old system, because it runs on an old environment and there is a large amount of content?
+Worrying about the performance of your old system, because it runs on an old environment, and there is a large amount of content?
 Then, you will probably have to think about federated migration, so you can start with the new and migrate slowly.
 Luckily, Xillio supports federated migration using migration and integration.

 7. Retention policies

-Many legacy systems originate from a compliance reason, for instance it was needed to store documents under retention policies.
-These old implementations are very well thought through and mapping this to new systems (functionality mapping) can be a challenge.
+Many legacy systems originate from a compliance reason, for instance, it was needed to store documents under retention policies.
+These old implementations are very well thought through, and mapping this to new systems (functionality mapping) can be a challenge.

 8. Knowledge of configuration